TopBiketoursPortugal/TopBikeToursPortugal/content/pages/about/index.en.md

     role: Owner / Founder
   - bio: >-
-      I'm Miguel, a dedicated tour guide born in the picturesque town of Amarante.
+      I'm Miguel, a dedicated tour guide born in the picturesque town of Amarante in 1994.
 With a degree in tourism from Universidade de Trás-os-Montes e Alto Douro, I've been passionately immersed in the world of guided tours, specializing in cycling adventures that showcase the beauty of our country.

       My roots in Amarante run deep, providing me with a profound understanding of portuguese cultural tapestry and hidden gems.
 As your guide, I'm not just here to lead; I'm here to share the stories, local insights, and scenic wonders that make Portugal truly special.